OliverDaviesCodes/Yoga-Studio/README.md

 * The footer section includes links to the relevant social media sites (These sites dont exist but for references they are here) for Zen Studio.
 The links will open to a new tab to allow easy navigation for the user.
 * The footer is valuable as it encourages connection through social media and further navigation of the site at the end of the page

+## Features left to implement

+An effective payment and booking system with a live class update on bookings and scheduling to identify if classes are full or not
 #

 ## Design